 Currencies are traded on eToro only as CFDs, meaning you don’t need to purchase the underlying asset to trade them.
 In addition, CFDs enable SELL (short) positions and leveraged trades – even for assets that don’t offer the option in traditional trading.

 Some of our popular currencies include:

-Investing in ETFs on eToro by opening a “buy” (long), non-leveraged position means you are investing in the underlying asset, and the ETF is purchased and held in your name*.
+Investing in ETFs on eToro by opening a BUY (long), non-leveraged position, means you are investing in the underlying asset, and the ETF is purchased and held in your name*.
 However, eToro also offers additional functions using CFD trading.
-With CFDs, you can open “sell” (short) positions, use leverage, and buy fractional shares.
-For example, on eToro you are able to invest as little as $200 in an ETF that actually costs $1,000.
+With CFDs, you can open SELL (short) positions, use leverage, and buy fractional shares.
+For example, on eToro, you can invest as little as $250 in an ETF that actually costs $500.

 Some of our popular ETFs include:

 *All leveraged ETF positions in the UK, under FCA regulations, and all positions in Australia, under ASIC regulations, are executed as CFDs.